-Record management is the field of management responsible for the efficicent and systematic control of the creation, receipt, maintenance, use and disposition of records, including processes for capturing and maintaining evidence of and information about business activities and transactions in the form of records.
-The records are information created, received, and maintained as evidence and information by and organization or person, in pursuance of legal obligations or in the transaction of business.
+Information management in record management, is the field of management responsible for the efficicent and systematic control of the creation, receipt, maintenance, use and disposition of records, including processes for capturing and maintaining evidence of and information about business activities and transactions in the form of records.
+The records are information created, received, and maintained as evidence and information by an organization or person, in pursuance of legal obligations or in the transaction of business.

-Record management governs the practice both of records managers and of any person who creates or uses records in the course of their business activities.
-Records management in an organization includes:
+Record management software solutions govern the practices of records managers and of any person who creates or uses records in the course of their business activities.
+Electronic records management in an organization includes:

 All organizations need to identify the regulatory environment that affects their activities and requirements to document their activities.
 The policies and procedures of organizations should reflect the application of the regulatory environment to their business processes.
 An organization should provide adequate evidence of this compliance with the regulatory environment in the records of its activities.